team178/2023RobotCode/2023-breakdown.md

 }
 ```

 This pose is then averaged with the other sensor measurements to create a final estimated pose.
-But, the Limelight's estimations were fairly sparatic, which is common with a very shakey camera and image recognition.
+But, the Limelight's estimations were fairly sporadic and inconsistent, which is common with a very shakey camera and image recognition.
 So, to fix this, we provided what is called a trust matrix.
 This tells the estimator how much to trust each measurement from the limelight, the X, Y, and rotation measurements.

 ```java
 private static Matrix<N3, N1> m_createVisionTrustMatrix() {